eng-mohamed-ibrahem/better_one/README.md

 ## Next steps

 * Handle app while no internet connection
-* Handle app while loading data
-* Settings for notification:
-  * Turn on/off notifications when tasks are created
-  * Customize the notification schedule for your tasks
 * Apply Search functionality i have done above
 * Settings for theme:
   * Change to light, dark theme